 - On overflow, return error with overflow

-This differs from other file-based sources where the data is always read before being coerced by Dremio.
+This process differs from the one followed for file-based sources, where the data is always read before being coerced by Dremio.

 The Mongo plugin reads columns as union types if it encounters mixed types.
 When it encounters a field of type

 DECIMAL where the precision and scales are different, it will change the scale of the field (it uses precision 38 by default) and resample the data.